The Thurston County Bar Association uses these By-laws to conduct business for the Association.

 b) Said request shall be in writing, and signed by the candidate, who need not be a member of the Association.

 e) For any members who request to vote by postal mail, the Elections Committee shall also prepare envelopes with the word “Ballot” prominently stamped thereon.
 A second envelope with a line for signature by the Association member, and pre-addressed to the Elections Committee, shall also be prepared.
 One ballot and one envelope of each type shall be mailed to each active member of the Association.

 g) The Elections Committee shall verify each certification and then remove and discard all outer envelopes.
 The Elections Committee shall then count and tabulate the votes and deliver the same to the President not more than two (2) business days after the deadline for receiving the ballots.

-h) The President shall submit the results of the poll to the appointing authority.
-Should the Washington State Bar Association so require or recommend, said results shall be forwarded to the office of the Washington State Bar Association for submission to the Governor.
+i) The President shall submit the results of the poll to the appointing authority.
+Should the Washington State Bar Association so require or recommend, said results shall be forwarded to the office of the Washington State Bar Association for submission to the Governor of Washington.

-2. Judicial Elections Bar Poll.
-In all elections where two (2) or more candidates file for the same office of Judge of the Superior or District Court or of the Municipal Court of any municipality located within Thurston County, the Elections Committee of the Thurston County Bar Association shall cause to be prepared and mailed to each active member of the Thurston County Bar Association, a ballot specifying the names of all candidates who have filed for each office, listed in alphabetical order, and specifying the date by which the same shall be returned, which date shall not be later than fifteen (15) days after the date of mailing, together with a request that the recipient record one candidate preference for each contested position and return the ballot in the envelopes enclosed for that purpose.
+- Judicial Elections Bar Poll.
+In all elections where two (2) or more candidates file for the same office of Judge of the Superior or District Court or of the Municipal Court of any municipality located within Thurston County, the Elections Committee of the Thurston County Bar Association shall cause to be prepared and mailed or emailed to each active member of the Thurston County Bar Association, a ballot specifying the names of all candidates who have filed for each office, listed in alphabetical order, and specifying the date by which the same shall be returned, which date shall not be later than fifteen (15) days after the date of transmission, together with a request that the recipient record one candidate preference for each contested position and return the ballot.
 Envelopes shall be prepared and voting and tabulating shall be performed in the same manner as envelopes are to be prepared and voting and tabulating is to be performed for the judicial appointments bar poll.